sgothel/gluegen/doc/GlueGen_Mapping.md

 Additional public *maintenance* methods are generated.
 In case keys are being used, they expect `SetCallback-KeyClass` as an argument, otherwise they expect no argument for global scope.

-In case keys are defined and hence `SetCallback-KeyClass` used, the additional *maintenance* methods are:
+In case a `SetCallback-KeyClass` is used, the additional *maintenance* methods are:
 - *Set<`SetCallback-KeyClass`> get`SetCallbackFunctionName`Keys()*
 - *boolean is`SetCallbackFunctionName`Mapped(`SetCallback-KeyClass`)* queries whether `SetCallbackFunctionName` is mapped to key.
 - *`CallbackFunction` get`SetCallbackFunctionName`(`SetCallback-KeyClass`)* returns the mapped `CallbackFunction`, null if not mapped